Brady Singer strikes out nine, Royals defeat A’s 8-4

 Tyler Soderstrom put the A’s on the board with a two-out double in the fourth.
 Since being recalled from Triple-A Las Vegas on Wednesday, Soderstorm has a hit in six of nine games.
 Max Schuemann had a two-hit game.

 Trailing 2-1 in the fifth, Oakland had a chance to take the lead with bases loaded with two outs, but Singer ended the inning on a Rooker groundout.
-Oakland left 10 men on base.
+Oakland left 10 men on base on 11 hits.

+“We have to do a better job of scoring on situations to keep ourselves close late in games,” Rooker said.
+“We just need to take advantage when we have opportunities.
+We are just going to keep working.
+The guys stepping into the box are working hard.
+We are just going to keep pushing through this tough stretch.”

+On a 10-game road trip, the Athletics went 1-9, including an eight-game losing streak.
+It was also the fourth time Oakland has been swept this season.

 Copyright 2024 Nexstar Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.